CONVERGE CDR

-The HEROs will possess ‘Entrepreneurial DNA’ and wake up each morning motivated to harness their deep expertise and work innovatively across disciplines to deliver value to COMPASS partners, the community, policymakers, and the sector.
+The HEROs will possess ‘Entrepreneurial DNA’ and wake up each morning motivated to harness their deep expertise and work innovatively across disciplines to deliver value to CONVERGE CDR partners, the community, policymakers, and the sector.

 HEROs will learn new skills, broadening their networks, and engage in diverse professional development opportunities.
 The HERO postdoctoral experience is akin to the prestigious interdisciplinary fellowships such as the Knauss Fellowship, the Schmidt Science Fellowship, and the Stanford Doerr School Sustainability Accelerator Fellowship.